fluttercommunity/flutter_launcher_icons/README.md

 be used to fill out the background of the adaptive icon.
 - `adaptive_icon_foreground`: The image asset which will be used for the icon foreground of the adaptive icon *Note: Adaptive Icons will only be generated when both adaptive_icon_background and adaptive_icon_foreground are specified. (the image_path is not automatically taken as foreground)*
+- `adaptive_icon_monochrome`: The image asset which will be used for the icon foreground of the Android 13+ themed icon.
+For more information see [Android Adaptive Icons](https://developer.android.com/develop/ui/views/launch/icon_design_adaptive#user-theming)

 ### IOS